 If you notice a leak under the car, use a solution of baking soda and water to clean it up first by scrubbing with an old toothbrush or rag before adding the vinegar/baking soda mixture.
 This will prevent more stains on your garage floor as well as help dissipate any fumes that may be released while letting the solution work.

-You can also use this method to clean up stains caused by antifreeze leaks under your car, but you should never mix ammonia with vinegar.
-The two, when mixed produces poisonous fumes that are harmful to pets and people!
+You can also use this method to clean up stains caused by antifreeze leaks under your car, bu never mix ammonia with vinegar.
+The two, when mixed produce poisonous fumes that are harmful to pets and people.

 You can suspect a faulty catalytic converter when your car sometimes clogs up.
 Another sign of a clogged catalytic converter is if the engine fails frequently.